 High level visits

 Regular high-level visits and meetings are important in promoting cooperation and understanding between Australia and Belgium.
-Recent visits of Australian officials to Belgium include:
+Recent visits include:

 - Former Speaker of the House of Representatives, the Hon Bronwyn Bishop MP, led a Parliamentary Delegation to Belgium 7-9 October 2014.
 The group met with European Parliament counterparts and visited World War I cemeteries, as well as the Menin Gate Memorial at Ieper.